smiasojed/foundry-revive/release-test/README.md

   - The scripts in this suite only check that each command returns a zero (0) exit code, indicating success at the process level.
   - They do **not** inspect or validate the actual content of the command outputs.
   - As a result, a successful run (all commands return 0) does **not** guarantee that all features or commands are working 100% as expected—only that they did not fail fatally.
-  - For full verification, manual inspection of the output logs (`forge.txt`, `cast.txt`) or more advanced automated output validation would be required.
+  - For full verification, manual inspection of the output logs (`forge.txt`, `cast.txt`, `anvil-polkadot.txt`) or more advanced automated output validation would be required.
 - **RPC Endpoint Dependency:**
   - The reliability and results of the test suite depend on the behavior of the configured RPC URL (e.g., Paseo, Westend, etc.).
   - If the RPC endpoint is unstable, down, or changes its behavior, tests may fail or produce inconsistent results, even if the toolchain itself is functioning correctly.